-7.4.6 Defence Spending and Arms Sales
+7.4.6 Defence Spending and the Cost of War

 A popular desire for a strong military capability is a factor when considering the overall size of the budget.
 The Republican Platform 2016, for example, put these words in first place: